bagggage/bg-blog/content/posts/gdscript-dev-02.md

 # Small Example of the Result

-It’s still too early to compare or discuss performance, but here’s a small example of compiling simple GDScript code:
+It's still too early to compare or discuss performance, but here's a small example of compiling simple GDScript code:

 ```gd
 func _init():